What Is Competency-Based Education (CBE)? How it will help students?

 Pros of Competency-based Education:

-• It is a flexible approach for all students, irrespective of their social, economic, and linguistic background.
+• It is a flexible approach for all students, irrespective of their social, economic, and linguistic backgrounds.

 • Equity is achieved while bias is eliminated.